scottfreeland/UFOs/README.md

 # UFOs

 ## Project Overview
-This analysis seeks to provide the capability to read through various recorded UFO sightings from across the world.
+This webpage seeks to provide the capability to read through various recorded UFO sightings from across the world.
 Using JavaScript's visual functionality, we are able to display the data as a table.
-Furthermore, my code provides a means of sifting through the data by way of being able to manipulate the data with filters.
+Furthermore, my code provides a means of sifting throughout the data by way of being able to manipulate the data with filters.
 Additionally, my website can host articles about UFO sightings on a tidy HTML page, holding both the article and the manipulatable data table.

 ## Resources
 - Data sources: data.js